User738git/MENT2K/README.md

 *Click [here](Screenshots/SCREENSHOTS.md) for more screenshots*

-A fork of the Chicago95 theme which looks like Windows 2000.
+A fork of the Chicago95 theme which looks like Windows 2000 and focuses on details.

 ### Included in this theme: